Nattamai

 Nattamai is a 1994 Indian Tamil-language drama film written and directed by K. S. Ravikumar.
-It starred Sarathkumar, Khushbu and Meena.
+It stars Sarathkumar in a dual lead role, Meena and Khushbu in the female leads with Vijayakumar appears in a special appearance.
 The film was released on 2 November 1994, during Diwali, and completed a 175-day run at the box office.
 It is considered one of the most popular Tamil films of the 1990s and in general.
 It became a trendsetter for many films in later years.
 The Goundamani-Senthil comic duo was one of the most popular aspects of the film.

 Sarathkumar earned both the Tamil Nadu State Film Award for Best Actor and Filmfare Award for Best Actor – Tamil for his performance in the film.
 The film was later remade in Telugu as Pedarayudu (1995), in Hindi as Bulandi (2000) and in Kannada as Simhadriya Simha (2002).